Ph.D. in Educational Psychology, University of Wisconsin-Madison, 2005

 M.S. in Educational Psychology, University of Wisconsin-Madison, 2003

 B.A. in Sociology, Whittier College, 1991

-Andrew Roach, Ph.D. is an associate professor in the Department of Counseling and Psychological Services and associate director of the Center for Leadership in Disability (CLD), a University Center for Excellence in Disability (UCEDD) at Georgia State University.
+Andrew Roach is Associate Director of the Center for Leadership in Disability (CLD) — a University Center for Excellence in Disability (UCEDD) at Georgia State University.

-Roach has taught several university courses, including Intervention Strategies for Students with Learning Problems, Psychological Consultation in the Schools, and Mindfulness in Education and Mental Health.
+University courses that Dr. Roach has taught include Intervention Strategies for Students with Learning Problems, Psychological Consultation in the Schools, Mindfulness in Education & Mental Health, and Assessment Policies, Issues, & Practices.

 Vinoski, E., Graybill, E., & Roach, A.T.
 (2016).
 Building self-determination through inclusive extracurricular programs.
 Teaching Exceptional Children, 48, 258-265.

 Roach, A. T., Kurz, A., & Elliott, S. N. (2015).
 Facilitating opportunity to learn for students with disabilities with instructional feedback data.
 Preventing School Failure: Alternative Education for Children and Youth, 59, 168-178.